neomura/atmega328p-cartridge/circuit-design/readme.md

 ### Program

-J2 is all pins except VCC of a standard 1x6 ICSP header.
-These have been ordered to match pins Arduino pins 10-13.
+J2 is all pins except VCC of a standard 2x3 ICSP header.
+These have been arranged to match pins 10-13 of an Arduino used as a programmer.

 If using an [Arduino as an ISP](https://www.arduino.cc/en/Tutorial/BuiltInExamples/ArduinoISP), connect the following pins (where the Arduino has multiple pins labelled the same, any will work):